15 Superb Educational Animation Examples for Online Courses

 DOs

 The most important question you must remember is, “How can I keep my viewers’ attention long enough to give them the information they need?”.
 The answer is, focusing on building the content.
-To provide the proper context, you must know your audience; understand the pain points and what their goals are.
+To provide the proper context, you must know your audience; and understand the pain points and what their goals are.
 Based on your audience’s preferences, you can adjust content, styles, type of instructional animation, storyline, and so on.

 Knowing what learners need from you allows you to tailor more suitable content and get the audience engaged more.
 If the content is relevant to them, the attention span will be greater, regardless of the video length.
 Moreover, you can adjust the content amount and video pace to suit your audience’s learning ability.

 People tend to lose focus when they’re presented with a long list of facts and figures.
-Therefore, conductors should use the animation & storyline that is related to the audience.
+Therefore, conductors should use animation & storyline that is related to the audience.
 A training video with a storyline will provide viewers with a framework for remembering the content.

 Another way to spice up your animation video is by adding interactivity.
 You should combine animation video with interactive features allowing viewers to click, drag, and hover.
 These activities force audiences to stop and demonstrate their knowledge, which proves to increase the engagement of the audiences.